ska-telescope/developer.skatelescope.org/src/tools/git.rst

 Story based branching
 +++++++++++++++++++++

-We support adopting a story-based branching model, often referred to as **feature branching**.
-This workflow effectively leverages **pull requests** enabling code reviews and continuous branch testing, but it is important to stress the importance of having short lived branches.
+The SKA organisation advocates adopting a story-based branching model, often referred to as **feature branching**.
+This workflow effectively leverages **Merge Requests** enabling code reviews and continuous branch testing, but it is important to stress the importance of having short lived branches.
 It is easy to abuse this policy and have long living branches resulting in painful merge activities and dead or stale development lines.